ngntrgduc/Batch-page-loader/README.md

 and after that, put links under the group name

-Here is the basic options:
+Here are the basic options:

 ```
 # Social